Labor relations in China: Xinjiang

 In March 2020, the Chinese government was found to be using the Uyghur minority for forced labor, inside sweat shops.
 According to a report published then by the Australian Strategic Policy Institute (ASPI), no fewer than around 80,000 Uyghurs were forcibly removed from the region of Xinjiang and used for forced labor in at least twenty-seven corporate factories.
 According to the Business and Human Rights resource center, corporations such as Abercrombie & Fitch, Adidas, Amazon, Apple, BMW, Fila, Gap, H&M, Inditex, Marks & Spencer, Nike, North Face, Puma, PVH, Samsung, and UNIQLO have each sourced from these factories prior to the publication of the ASPI report.

-Numerous other allegations of forced labor related to the Xinjiang re-education camps have been made since 2017.
+Numerous other allegations of forced labor related to the Xinjiang internment camps have been made since 2017.
 In addition to working within the camps after release detainees are sent to factories for a mandatory work period often measured in months, people who refuse the forced labor are sent back for additional re-education.